 \section{Experimental Results}

-In this section, a comprehensive evaluation of \textsc{FairDP} and several baseline methods are conducted on various benchmark datasets.
-The evaluation primarily focuses on two aspects: \textbf{(1)} Examining the trade-off between model utility, privacy, and fairness, and \textbf{(2)} Assessing the accuracy of the fairness certification by comparing it with empirical results obtained from multiple statistical fairness metrics.
+We conducted a comprehensive evaluation of \textsc{FairDP} and baseline methods on various benchmark datasets, primarily focusing on two aspects: \textbf{(1)} Assessing the accuracy and tightness of the fairness certification by comparing it with empirical results obtained from multiple statistical fairness metrics; \textbf{(2)} Examining the trade-off between model utility, privacy, and fairness; and \textbf{(3)} Exploring the contribution of each component of \textsc{FairDP} to the overall utility and fairness of the models through extensive ablation studies.